Cedar Roof Cleaning

 Cedar is a natural insulator against the environment; competitors can’t come close to the thermal efficiency of wood.
 In fact, cedar has twice the thermal resistivity (R-value) of asphalt, 5 times that of slate, 8 times that of concrete, and hundreds of times that of metal and aluminum.

 If the shakes or shingles display a brown/dark brown to black tones, these are signs of harmful organism infestations and they need to be cleaned.
 More than likely if your roof has not been cleaned in the last 5-8 years it would be a wise investment to have it properly cleaned.
-Older cedar roofs that have never been cleaned but are still basically water tight are prime candidates for our process as we will stop the decay and extend the life for many years for approximately 5-10% of replacement cost.
+Older cedar roofs that have never been cleaned but are still basically water tight are prime candidates for our process.
+We will stop the decay and extend the life for many years for a small percentage of replacement cost.
 The cleaning and restoring process can be repeated every 5-10 years as needed.

 With a proper cedar roof maintenance program a cedar roof will last anywhere from 40 to 60 years and maybe more.